jhajek/Linux-text-book-part-1/README.md

 You can then run the build script ./build-windows.ps1 from the powershell window and this will generate the digital output

-On your first build you will recieve a Package Installtion dialogue from MikTex asking you to install additional packages so as to be able to generate PDFs.
+On your first build you will receive a Package Installation dialogue from MikTex asking you to install additional packages so as to be able to generate PDFs.

 __Kindle .mobi__